-Course Course Description Credit Hrs.
-Contact Hrs. populations and the determinants that influence those patterns; epidemiological concepts, methods and tools epidemiologists use to study the distribution of health in populations as applied to both clinical and public health settings.
+H SC 4418 BASIC EPIDEMIOLOGY FOR HEALTH CARE PROFESSIONALS (3) This introductory course explores the distribution and patterns of health events in populations and the determinants that influence those patterns; epidemiological concepts, methods and tools epidemiologists use to study the distribution of health in populations as applied to both clinical and public health settings.
 Prerequisites: ENG 1280/128, BIOL 1080/108, H SC 3329/329, MATH 1200/162; or consent of department chairperson.
-H SC 4423 INTRODUCTION TO ENVIRONMENTAL HEALTH (3) 3 3 This course covers various aspects of human health, including quality of life that are impacted by physical, chemical, biological, social and psychological factors in the environment; theory and practice of assessing, correcting, controlling and preventing those factors in the environment that adversely affect the health of present and future generations; ecosystems interaction, biological and chemical toxins in the general environment and relevant environmental regulations.
+H SC 4423 INTRODUCTION TO ENVIRONMENTAL HEALTH (3) This course covers various aspects of human health, including quality of life that are impacted by physical, chemical, biological, social and psychological factors in the environment; theory and practice of assessing, correcting, controlling and preventing those factors in the environment that adversely affect the health of present and future generations; ecosystems interaction, biological and chemical toxins in the general environment and relevant environmental regulations.
 Prerequisites: ENG 1280/128, College Biology; Ph S 1000/100, Ph S 1010/101, or Ph S 1100/110; CHEM 1050/105 or CHEM 1550/155; or consent of department.
-H SC 4424 PROGRAM PLANNING AND EVALUATION (3) 3 3 Exploration of evaluation of programmatic health needs and resources necessary for effective service delivery; planning and development of service-centered programs for populations across the health and illness continuum.
+3 3 H SC 4424 PROGRAM PLANNING AND EVALUATION (3) Exploration of evaluation of programmatic health needs and resources necessary for effective service delivery; planning and development of service-centered programs for populations across the health and illness continuum.
 This is a writing intensive course.
 Prerequisites: ENG 1280/128; H SC 3317/317 and H SC 3319/319.
-H SC 4425 COMMUNITY HEALTH PRACTICUM (3) Integral part of professional education that complements and supports the learning process in the classroom.
+3 3 H SC 4425 COMMUNITY HEALTH PRACTICUM (3) Integral part of professional education that complements and supports the learning process in the classroom.
 Provides students with opportunities to apply knowledge and skills in a variety of work situations and to test new approaches and techniques for problem solving.
 Course requires a minimum of 180 hours of fieldwork.
-This is a senior 3 3 capstone project course.
+This is a senior capstone project course.
 Prerequisites: H SC 3200/3322/322, H SC 3319/319, H SC 4418/3318/318; or consent of program coordinator.
+3 3

-Health Information Adm (HIA)
+Health Information Admin (HIA)